Salt Gear

 According to the American Heart Association, adults ought to restrict their daily consumption of sodium up to 2,300 milligrams; ideally no more than 1,500 milligrams per day.
 Keep in mind that one lick from a salt lick usually contains much higher amounts than this recommendation.

-On a related note, if you are curious about licking that Himalayan salt lamp you may have sitting on a shelf in your home I wrote an entire article on that, check it out here!
+On a related note, if you are curious about licking that Himalayan salt lamp you may have sitting on a shelf in your home there is an entire article on that, check it out here!

 Are There Any Nutritional Benefits To Humans From Licking Salt Licks?